Northeast-webdev/ambulance-server/manual-testing/README.md

-# CROCE DEMO - Manual Testing Instructions
+# Croceverde - Manual Testing Instructions

-This document provides step-by-step instructions for manual testing of the CROCE DEMO features.
+This document provides step-by-step instructions for manual testing of the Croceverde features.
 Use this as a checklist and reference during your testing sessions.

 ---